manyu22/manyu22.github.io/about.md

 {% else %}
 <img src="{{ site.url }}/images{{ site.owner.avatar }}" class="bio-photo" alt="{{ site.owner.name }} bio photo">
 {% endif %}
-My name is Abhimanyu Panwar.
-I am a Software Engineer by profession and a polymath by aspiration.
+Hi, I am Abhimanyu, a Software Engineer by profession and a polymath by aspiration.
 I am a wildlife and nature enthusiast.
 A believer of gandhian values.
-Always on the lookout for simplfying things.
+On the lookout for simplfying things.